nelson-vieira/masters-thesis/README.md

 # Master Thesis on *Privacy Protection in Internet of Things Systems*

-This repository contains the preparation work of the thesis, the thesis itself and the associated software.
+This repository is a monorepo of the Master Thesis and contains the preparation work of the thesis, the thesis itself and the associated software along with any documentation.

 ## License